mani95lisa/node-forum/README.md

-#Node.js Forum
+###Node.js Forum
 Node.js needed a fun forum app with some new flashy technology.
 So here's my go at making a forum that takes advantage of Node.js w/ Hapi.js, Socket.IO and uses Bootstrap for it's UI.
 I've got awhile to go, but if you're interested in contributing shoot me a pull request.
 Fundamentals, and coding practices you will see in this project will be a little mix of a couple different Styles, however I do tend to be fairly consistant and I will work on documenting this project much better.

-##Todos
+###Todos
 Well, there's a lot of them -- I am working on currently migrating a lot of my Express.js libraries to Hapi.js (hapi'er this way).
 With that I have a whole pile of work ahead of me.

-- Implement OAuth, most likely will use Travelogue
-- Switch out to mongojs wrapper... probably?
-- Analytics w/ MySql
-- Slug generation
+- closure pattern on for loops to fix async scope
+- OAuth strategies with passport/travelogue
+- refactor yar & lout to closure pattern
+- test all for loops for incorrect field data
+- add joi validation to all inputs
 - Views: Create, Edit, View, Profile, Message, Photos/Media
-- Add 'middleware' to link the forums with topics

 ###License
 (The MIT License)